ramy-ibrahim-ahmed/Digital-Egypt-Pioneers-Initiative/README.md

 The solution architecture leverages two primary tools:

 1. **Tool 1**: Retrieves personal information from the database for personalized responses.
-2. **Tool 2**: Executes a Retrieval-Augmented Generation (RAG) process with enhanced prompts to handle general university data.
+2. **Tool 2**: Executes a Retrieval-Augmented Generation process with enhanced prompts to handle general university data.

 ---